-On a large scale, digital marketing has not changed much in 2022.
-You want your website to rank well, you want to have an interesting social media presence, you want to dominate the local competition for your respective niche or industry, and you want to look into the benefits of promoting and selling your products or services through ecommerce.
+On a large scale, digital marketing did not change much in 2022.
+You want your website to rank well, have an interesting social media presence, dominate the local competition for your respective niche or industry, and look into the benefits of promoting and selling your products or services through e-commerce.

 What Determines Profitability?